sharma-subendra-kr/LimberGridView/README.md

 I do apologize for the poorly written documentation.
 I will be rewriting it when I get some time.
 If you encounter any problems, you can contact me by sending an email to _reach.subendra.kr@gmx.com_.

 ## License
 Copyright © 2018-2021, Subendra Kumar Sharma.
-All Rights reserved.
+All rights reserved.

 This file is part of LimberGridView.